Frequently Asked Questions

 What are the benefits of this project to Calgarians, our city and the region?

-The new Calgary Scotia Place will have the space to attract more concerts, events and experiences for Calgarians and visitors.
-It will also be the provide a new home for our city’s NHL, AHL, WHL and NLL teams, as well as the room to host other sport events between the Scotia Place and the community rink facilities.
-Construction of the facility and surrounding work will provide 1,000s of construction-related jobs.
+The new Scotia Place event centre will bring many benefits to Calgary.
+It will attract more concerts, events and experiences for Calgarians and visitors.
+The event centre will be the new home for our city’s NHL, AHL, WHL and NLL teams, as well as the room to host other sport events between the Scotia Place and the community rink facilities.
+The construction of the facility and surrounding work will provide 1,000s of construction-related jobs.

-For visitors without a ticket to a show, the new restaurants and retail options will be available year-round, to give more people more opportunities to enjoy and experience the emerging Culture + Entertainment District.
-Furthermore, hospitality and restaurant businesses nearby and in the downtown core will experience the economic benefit of having more people, more often coming to the area for more experiences.
+For visitors without a ticket to a show, the new restaurants and retail options will be open year-round, giving more people the chance enjoy and experience the emerging Culture + Entertainment District.
+Furthermore, hospitality and restaurant businesses will benefit from having more visitors in the area more often.

 What types of events and programs will take place at the new Scotia Place?

-In addition to professional and amateur sport teams, art shows and other types of events, there will be new opportunities to attract tier one concerts and shows as Scotia Place will have the space and infrastructure required for these larger shows.
+Scotia Place will host a variety of events, including professional and amateur sport teams, art shows and other types of performances.
+It will have the space and infrastructure required for major concerts and shows.

-More than just an event centre, this project will also include new outdoor and indoor public spaces, offering community organizations more venues to host events, artists, outdoor markets and shows.
+More than just an event centre, Scotia Place will also include indoor and outdoor public plazas.
+These spaces will provide community organizations with venues to host outdoor markets, shows, artists and more.

 Why is it important that we prioritize Scotia Place among other city priorities?

-Calgary is a growing global city.
-We are attracting people both locally and internationally, who see an opportunity to make a great life in Calgary.
+Calgary is a growing global city attracting people both near and far who want to make a great life in Calgary.
 As our city grows and approaches 2 million people, there will be opportunities and challenges – both of which need to be considered and acted upon.

 Ensuring Calgary continues to be an affordable and attractive City for people to live in and want to visit requires thoughtful and intentional effort.

-The City of Calgary is funding and making progress on housing affordability, public safety, and public transit.
-The City is also making sure Calgary offers diverse amenities, resources, and attractions for the people who live here and those visiting.
+The City of Calgary is funding and making progress on housing affordability and public safety.
+The City is also making sure Calgary offers diverse amenities, resources and attractions for the people who live here and those visiting.

-Scotia Place and district improvements will enhance the emerging Culture + Entertainment District and continue to place Calgary as a tourist and entertainment hub.
+Scotia Place and the improvements in The Culture + Entertainment District will help Calgary to be a top destination for tourists and entertainment.
 The Scotia Place project will support Calgarians by creating local jobs and employment opportunities.

 Design and Construction